AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-configuring-traffic.md

 >[!NOTE]
 >This feature is not yet generally available.
 To join the early-adopter program, email [aemcs-cdn-config-adopter@adobe.com](aemcs-cdn-config-adopter@adobe.com) and describe your use case.

-AEM as a Cloud Service offers a collection of features configurable at the [Adobe-managed CDN](/help/implementing/dispatcher/cdn.md#aem-managed-cdn) that modify the nature of either incoming requests or outgoing responses.
+AEM as a Cloud Service offers a collection of features configurable at the [Adobe-managed CDN](/help/implementing/dispatcher/cdn.md#aem-managed-cdn) layer that modify the nature of either incoming requests or outgoing responses.
 The following rules, described in detail in this page, can be declared to achieve the following behavior:

-* [Request transformations](#request-transformations) - modify aspects of incoming requests, including headers, paths, and parameters.
+* [Request transformations](#request-transformations) - modify aspects of incoming requests, including headers, paths and parameters.
 * [Response transformations](#response-transformations) - modify headers that are on the way back to the client (for example, a web browser).
 * [Client-side redirectors](#client-side-redirectors) - trigger a browser redirect.
 * [Origin selectors](#origin-selectors) - proxy to a different origin backend.